Register for GST online for Free* and stay ahead on GST Compliance!

 (a) Arunachal Pradesh, (b) Assam, (c) Sikkim, (d) Meghalaya, (e) Tripura, (f) Mizoram, (g) Manipur, (h) Nagaland, and (i) Himachal Pradesh.
 These states can settle on tax payable at a concessional rate.

 Benefits of GST Registration

 Elimination of Multiple Taxes

 One of the advantages of GST is the end of different circuitous duties that existed before.
 Such a significant number of duties have been supplanted.
-Taxes like excise, CENVAT, sales tax, Service tax, octroi, turnover tax and so forth are not relevant anymore and all those have come under common tax called GST
+Taxes like excise, CENVAT, sales tax, Service tax, octroi, turnover tax, and so forth are not relevant anymore and all those have come under common tax called GST

 Saving More Money

 GST applicability has brought about the elimination of double charging in the system for a typical man.
-Through this, the cost of goods and services has decreased & helping the basic man saving more money.
+Through this, the cost of goods and services has decreased & helped the basic man saving more money.

 Ease of business

 GST brought the idea of “One Nation One Tax”.
 That undesirable rivalry that existed before among the States has profited organizations wishing to do interstate business.